SirAllap/Project-2-API-HR/README.md

    - Admin
        - 1.- Can create/delete/modify all users accounts.
-       - 2.- Can create/delete skills/nationalities/languages/categories
+       - 2.- Can create/delete skills/nationalities/languages/categories.
-       - 3.- Can create/delete/modify job offer
+       - 3.- Can create/delete/modify job offer.

    - Manager:
        - 1.- Add/modify/delete/see job offers and requisitions.
-       - 2.- Assess the candidate's abilities (Hard skills and level)
+       - 2.- Assess the candidate's abilities (Hard skills and level).
        - 3.- Reject/add candidates to job offers.
        - 4.- You can move a candidate from one job offer to another.